-Of course, insurance rules can vary by policy and province.
+Of course, insurance rules can vary by policy, provider, and province.
 If your situation changes or you have specific questions about your policy, you should speak to your insurer or broker before loaning out your car.

 - 7 Ways To Get the Cheapest Car Insurance Possible

 - 10 Car Insurance Myths Canadians Need To Stop Believing

 - How Claims Affect Your Car Insurance Rates